Das42/technical_assessment_github/README_copy.md

 # Welcome!
 ## This repo will show you how to become an honorary member of the annex, and will help you practice Git along the way.
 ### Complete the steps below independently once you have finished the GitHub Ultimate course on Udemy.
 All of the steps should be completed from the command line unless specified otherwise.
+Feel free to reach out to Logan with any questions you might have.

 #### Step 1:
-  * Email/Slack Logan with your GitHub username to be added as a collaborator on this repo.
+  * Fork this repo in GitHub.
+    * _***hint:***_ Checkout the top left of the page.

 #### Step 2:
-  * Clone this repo using SSH.
-    * __**hint:**__ _checkout [Session 7](https://das42.udemy.com/github-ultimate/learn/lecture/4731854#content) of the Udemy training course_
+  * Open your CLI of choice _(iTerm2, Terminal, etc.)_
+  * In your **Desktop** directory, create a new directory called "Git Knowledge Check" and move into it.
+      * _**hint:**_ `mkdir` `cd`

 #### Step 3:
-  * Create a personal branch (yourname) and switch to it.
-    * You will merge this personal branch to _master_ later on.
+  * Hop back over to GitHub in your web browser.
+  * Next, clone your forked copy of this repo using SSH and move into it.
+    * _**hint:**_ Review _[Session 7](https://das42.udemy.com/github-ultimate/learn/lecture/4731854#content)_ of the Udemy training course.

 #### Step 4:
-  * Create a text file in your branch called _YOURNAME_two_truths_one_lie.txt_ and populate it accordingly.
+  * Create a new personal branch, calling it your first name, and switch to it
-  * Commit these changes to your local personal branch.

 #### Step 5:
-  * Push your local personal branch upstream to the remote repo.
-    * __**hint:**__ _If you try to accomplish this using_ `git push` _alone, you will get an error.
-This is because your personal branch doesn't exist in the reomte repo.
-Remember to initialize and upstream origin for your person branch using this_ `--set-upstream origin` _operator with the_ `git push` _command._
+  * Create a text file in your branch called `YOURNAME_two_truths_one_lie.txt` and populate it accordingly.
+  * Stage this file and commit these changes to your newly created personal branch.
+    * Be sure to include a commit message.

 #### Step 6:
-  * Hop over to GitHub in your web browser of choice.
-  * Go through a few peoples' personal branches and comment your guesses for their _two_truths_one_lie_ file **on the commit** that added the file to their branch.
-  * Head back to your terminal when you are done.
+  * Push your local personal branch upstream to your remote repo.
+    * _**hint:**_ If you try to accomplish this using `git push` alone, you will get an error.
+This is because your personal branch doesn't exist in the reomte repo yet.
+To remedy this, you will need to initialize an upstream origin for your person branch.
+Review _[Lecture 94](https://das42.udemy.com/github-ultimate/learn/lecture/4732118#overview)_ of the Udemy training course if you need a refresher on how to do this.
+  * Check that your branch is up to date using `git status`.

 #### Step 7:
-  * Switch to your local master branch and pull from the remote master branch to make sure that everything is up to date.
+  * Hop over to GitHub in your web browser and create a pull request between your forked personal branch and the

+# Still Editing

 #### Step 8
   * Merge your local master branch with your local personal branch.